NECAP Tutoring – New Hampshire Students

 Download Printable Summary for the New Hampshire NECAP

-SchoolTutoring Academy’s New Hampshire NCAP Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship New Hampshire NCAP Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s New Hampshire NCAP Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship New Hampshire NCAP Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 The NECAP is the statewide assessment used in New Hampshire as well as in Vermont and Rhode Island.
 These three states collaborated their resources to develop curriculum standards for subjects across the grade span and the NECAP tests assess students’ proficiency in the skills and knowledge required of each grade.